Amused to Death: Commercial performance

 Amused to Death reached No. 8 on the UK Albums Chart, Waters' first Top 10 as a solo artist in his homeland, and a career high of No. 21 on the Billboard 200, aided by "What God Wants, Part I", which hit No. 4 on Billboard's Mainstream Rock Tracks chart in 1992.
-It was also certified Silver by the British Phonographic Industry for sales of over 60,000 in the UK.
+It was also certified Gold by the British Phonographic Industry for selling over 100,000 units, which became his first and only studio album to be certified Gold in his home country.

 Track listing

 All songs written by Roger Waters.